alexandrnikitin/blog/_drafts/about-tests.md

 ---
 layout: post
-title: About tests
+title: A single purpose of automated testing
-date: 2015-10-19
+date: 2015-10-20
-modified: 2015-10-19
+modified: 2015-10-20
-excerpt: About tetsts
+excerpt: About tests
 tags: [Testing]
 comments: true
 share: true
 ---

-In reply to the recent post

-I respect him and admire.
-I like the way he thinks.
+This post is written in reply to [the recent "Unit testing internals"][MarkSeemannPost] post by Mark Seemann and was, basically, triggered by the statement:

-Automated testing (as opposed to manual testing) only serves a single purpose: it prevents regressions.
+>Automated testing (as opposed to manual testing) only serves a single purpose: it prevents regressions.

+I respect him and admire, he has huge experience in testing and does a lot to popularize testing in development culture.
-But I don't agree.
+But I cannot agree with that statement.

-Confidence.
-That your code works.
-That you follow business requirements and write right software.
-Against nature.
-Developers don't think about what will happen with their code.
-They think about current code they write and not to break everything.
+Thinking about regression during development is against nature.
+Developers don't think about what would happen with their code if...
+They think about the code they write at that moment: how to implement the feature or how not to break everything with their changes.

+The single purpose of having tests is to have **confidence**.
+The confidence that the code you just wrote works.
+The confidence that you followed business requirements.

-We cannot code right on first time and get it right at once.
-The same is even more actual for test. we developers pay less attention to tests than code.
-I don't khow how to change that.
+We just cannot code it once and get it right on the first time.
+This is **even more actual** for tests.
+We developers pay less attention to tests than to code.
+Probably it isn't possible to change this attitude.
 TDD?
-It doesn't work.
-Probably only VolksWagen managed to get it work.
+But it doesn't work.
+Probably only [Volkswagen managed to get TDD work][Volkswagen].

 Experience about finding bugs because of regression.
 When you change your code you will change the tests too.